JSBmanD/docs/pages/deep-linked-ads/creating-branch-links-for-product-feeds.md

 If you're a retail business, use the [Google Merchant Center to upload your product feed](https://support.google.com/merchants/answer/188477).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "IMPORTANT - MUST COMPLETE"
+  "title": "IMPORTANT - MUST COMPLETE",
-    You must include the Branch long link you created (before you encoded it) in the **Tracking Template** field of your campaign settings **AFTER** you created your campaign.
+  "body": "You must include the Branch long link you created (before you encoded it) in the **Tracking Template** field of your campaign settings **AFTER** you created your campaign."
+}
+[/block]

 To include your Branch long link in the campaign's settings: